markx86/shaas/README.md

 will try to connect to client.
 On success, the payload will spawn a reverse shell with which the client can interact.

-All this mess just to evade firewalls 👍
+All this mess just to bypass firewalls 👍

 > [!NOTE]
 > **shaas** is a weekend project (more like a one-day project, but oh well :^) shit happens) so don't expect it to be pretty.